-Fig. 3: Correlation between selected variables.
-Significant correlation at 5% is marked with star.

-3 Data and Methodology
+Data and Methodology

-3.1 Data

-The main analysis of this study is broken down into two sub analysis.
-In the first sub analysis, we evaluate the spatial dependence of Covid-19 infection cases across Indonesian provinces.
-We use data available in https:kawalcovid19.id.
+We use data available at https:// kawalCOVID19.id.
+This data is used to evaluate the spatial dependence of COVID-19 infection cases across Indonesian provinces.
 The original data contains daily cumulative cases in 34 provinces.
 We transformed the daily data into a ratio of monthly cumulative case per 100.000 population and used it as the final data.

-While in the second sub analysis, we estimate the spatial dependence of economic impacts of Covid-19 across provinces.
-Given the data availability, we used quarterly provincial real GDP data published by Indonesian Central Statistics Bureau to capture real economic variable.
+We use quarterly provincial real GDP data published by Indonesian Central Statistics Bureau to capture real economic variable.
 The final form of GDP data used is the annual GDP growth rate (yoy, %).
+We utilize this dataset to estimate the spatial dependence of economic impacts of COVID-19 across provinces.
+The summary statistics of our regression variables is presented in Table 1.

+Table 1.
+Summary statistics of GDP and GDP growth rate (with and without pandemic periods)